florianneukirchen/qgis_adjust_style/README.md

 # QGIS Plugin Adjust Style
 Experimental QGIS Plugin to adjust the style of a map with a few clicks instead of altering every single symbol for many categories or a number of label rules.
-It offers a quick way to adjust the style of all vector layers (or selected layers) in a consistant way, to check out how different colors / stroke widths / fonts work for a project, or to apply styles of one project to another one.
+It offers a quick way to adjust the style of all vector layers (or selected layers) in a consistant way, to check out how different colors / stroke widths / fonts work for a project, or to apply styles to another project.

 It allows to:
 - adjust color of all symbols (including color ramps and any number of symbol layers) and labels using the HSV color model (rotate hue, change saturation and value)